 - From the diary and works of Dave Osmers

-Dave osmers was a southern-born, Christchurch raised mountaineer, who shepherded and hunted across the great body of land known as Southern New Zealand (Te Waka a Māui).
-He also happens to be my grandfather.
+Dave Osmers was a southern-born, Christchurch raised mountaineer, who shepherded across the great South Island of New Zealand (Te Waka a Māui).

-Over his many years among the mountains, Dave's passion for photography took the shape of what is now one of the most comprehensive collections (and recollections) of Old Time New Zealand.
+Over his many years among the mountains, Dave carried a camera by his side, and his passion for photography took the shape of one of New Zealand's most comprehensive High Country recollections.